My Review on Advanced Windows Exploitation course by Offensive Security

 For the past few months, I have been preparing for the Advanced Windows Exploitation (AWE) training at one of Asia’s most popular hacker conferences, Black Hat Asia 2019.
 AWE is one of the training organized by Offensive Security LLC, a Kali Linux distro maker (formerly Backtrack) and the Exploit-DB website (www.exploit-db.com).

-After waiting for approximately 5 years, AWE was finally held in the Asian region (AWE is usually held in the European and American regions only).
-I, without hesitation, was immediately registered when in early January 2019, Black Hat Asia team revealed a list of training to be held and AWE from Offensive Security was on the list.
+After a wait of approximately five years, AWE was finally held in Asia (traditionally, AWE is only held in Europe and America).
+Without hesitation, I registered immediately when, in early January 2019, the Black Hat Asia team revealed the list of training sessions, which included AWE from Offensive Security.

-The training was held on March 26-29, 2019 at Marina Bay Sands Singapore.
-The following stories are my review of the training.
+The training occurred from March 26 to 29, 2019, at Marina Bay Sands, Singapore.
+The following is my review of the training experience.

-On the first day, we as trainees, who filled the training room, were presented with material on how to bypass NX and ASLR in the exploit development process.
-Morten Schenk explained how to exploit vulnerabilities in Adobe Flash.
-This process includes how to get read/write primitives, ASLR bypass with the ‘memory leaking’ method, then bypass NX/DEP using ROP technique.
-On this first day, to be honest, I can only take 40% of the material because of the compact information provided.
+On the first day, the training room was filled with eager trainees, and we were presented with material on how to bypass NX and ASLR in the exploit development process.
+Morten Schenk explained how to exploit vulnerabilities in Adobe Flash, including obtaining read/write primitives, bypassing ASLR with the ‘memory leaking’ method, and bypassing NX/DEP using ROP techniques.
+To be honest, I could only absorb about 40% of the material due to the dense information provided.

-The second day of the training continued the rest of the discussion that had not been completed on the first day, namely by bypassing Adobe Flash sandbox and WDEG (Windows Defender Exploit Guard) in Windows 10 Fall Creators Update (as a replacement for EMET that had expired).
-On this second day, we also immediately changed the case study of a vulnerability in Microsoft Edge.
-In this case study, we were dealing with a Type Confusion vulnerability that was discovered by the Google Project Zero team and made it exploited.
-The exploitation process began by analyzing the proof of concept, looking for a way how to get primitive read/write, and bypassing ASLR by ‘leaking the function pointer.’ inside Microsoft Edge.
+The second day continued the discussion from the first day, focusing on bypassing the Adobe Flash sandbox and WDEG (Windows Defender Exploit Guard) in Windows 10 Fall Creators Update (as a replacement for the expired EMET).
+We also switched to a case study involving a vulnerability in Microsoft Edge, specifically a Type Confusion vulnerability discovered by the Google Project Zero team.
+The exploitation process began with analyzing the proof of concept, finding a way to obtain primitive read/write access, and bypassing ASLR by ‘leaking the function pointer’ inside Microsoft Edge.

-On the third day, the discussion was even more brutal when we were dealing with several protections in Windows 10.
-Morten explained well how to bypass the CFG (Control Flow Guard) and ACG (Arbitrary Code Guard).
-After successfully bypassing all of these protections, then ROP-based techniques can be used to gain code execution.
+The third day’s discussion became even more intense as we tackled several protections in Windows 10.
+Morten explained how to bypass CFG (Control Flow Guard) and ACG (Arbitrary Code Guard).
+After successfully bypassing these protections, we used ROP-based techniques to gain code execution.

 Pre-Exam Preparation

-I filled out the exam preparation by repeating all the discussion material in the module and doing all the training exercises given.
-Some exploits that discuss driver exploit:
+I filled out my exam preparation by reviewing all the discussion materials in the module and completing all the training exercises.
+Some of the exploits discussed included:

-As well as several references given by the instructor during the course (I can’t share it here due to the possibility of violating the legal agreement against Offensive Security LLC)
+Furthermore, the instructor provided several other references during the course, which I cannot share here due to the possibility of violating the legal agreement with Offensive Security LLC.

 About the Exam

-The time for the AWE exam is 71 hours 45 minutes; I am sure the Offsec team has well calculated the time provided.
+The AWE exam lasted for 71 hours and 45 minutes.
+I’m confident that the Offsec team calculated the time allocation meticulously.

 Conclusion

-At the end of the training, Alexandru and Morten shared that only around 30% of participants usually took the exam to achieve OSEE certification.
-I tried to complete the entire AWE training series, which was intended to get OSEE certification, the highest certification from Offensive Security.
+At the conclusion of the training, Alexandru and Morten shared that typically, only around 30% of participants attempt the exam to achieve OSEE certification.
+My goal was to complete the entire AWE training series, aiming for the prestigious OSEE certification, the highest certification from Offensive Security.

-AWE training is the most brutal technical training I have ever participated in, to be honest, I am very fortunate to be able to take part in this training.
-Thanks to Alexandru ‘sickness’ Uivalvi and Morten Schenk for the training.
+The AWE training was, without a doubt, the most challenging technical training I have ever undertaken.
+I consider myself fortunate to have had the opportunity to participate in such rigorous training.
+I sincerely thank Alexandru ‘sickness’ Uivalvi and Morten Schenk for their exceptional training.

 AWE training at Black Hat Asia 2019